 During his visit to the University of Michigan, Biedroń will meet with students and members of the local Polish community.
 He will also meet Ann Arbor Mayor Christopher Taylor and the Ann Arbor LGBT City Liaison.

 Annual Copernicus Lecture.
 “Sexual Minorities and Civil Rights in Poland.”
 Robert Biedroń, LGBT activist and mayor of Słupsk, Poland.
 Stern Auditorium, UMMA, 525 S. State.
 Free and open to the public.

-The Copernicus Program in Polish Studies (CPPS) at the University of Michigan was established in 2014 after 40 years of activity and programs offered by the Nicolaus Copernicus Endowment.
+The Copernicus Center for Polish Studies (CCPS) at the University of Michigan was established in 2014 after 40 years of activity and programs offered by the Nicolaus Copernicus Endowment.
 To celebrate the 500th anniversary of the great Polish astronomer’s birth, the endowment and a Polish program were launched in 1973 in cooperation with students, faculty, and the Polish Americans of Michigan who contributed generously with their time, energy, and financial assistance.
-CPPS continues the tradition today by enabling faculty appointments, programming, and student fellowships in Polish studies.
+CCPS continues the tradition today by enabling faculty appointments, programming, and student fellowships in Polish studies.
 It also organizes the Annual Copernicus Lecture—established in 1980—which brings prominent academic, cultural, and political figures to campus to offer the public a deeper understanding of Poland’s people, culture, and history, as well as its growing influence in world academics, arts, and affairs.
-For more information, visit ii.umich.edu/cpps.
+For more information, visit ii.umich.edu/polish.